yznpku/Spammerino/README.md

 * **The repeat button**: Add a button after each message in twitch chat.
 Click it and you'll send the exact same message to the chat.
 * **Message hover-pin**: Locking down a message for copy-pasting (as well as clicking our brand new button) is no easy task especially when the traffic of the chat is high.
 Worry no more!
 Now when you hover a message, it will remain its position for the rest of its life (or, of course, until you decide to let go).
 Do whatever you want to that message!

+Installation
+---

+Download from [Chrome web store](https://chrome.google.com/webstore/detail/mmfojmapmifacojoajmmcdhfapoagfho) or build from source (see below).

 Compatibility
 ---